 The vapor-containing version of this invention is suitable to treat a wide variety of wet and dry conglomerations of permeable material which must be raised to temperatures below or close to that of the vaporization point of water.
-The use of radio frequency heating in such a container creates volumetric heating and reduces the time requirements associated with autoclaving.
-The invention also is useful for the treatment of certain nonuniform moisture content commodities which are highly permeable, such as breakfast cereals, tobacco, and whole grains, which are highly permeable to gas flow while at the same time often require heating treatments to sterilize the produce, to kill insect infestations and to equalize the moisture contents.
+The use of radio-frequency heating in such a container creates volumetric heating and reduces the time requirements associated with autoclaving.
+The invention also is useful for the treatment of certain nonuniform moisture content commodities which are highly permeable, such as breakfast cereals, tobacco, and whole grains, which are highly permeable to gas flow and at the same time often require heating treatments to disinfect the produce, to kill insect infestations and to equalize the moisture contents.

 In another embodiment, to implement the vapor-containing version of the process, the materials to be treated may be collected and eventually placed in a plastic bag capable of withstanding temperatures, for about 15 minutes, of just above the vaporization point of water which, in this case for sea-level atmospheric pressure, would be just above 100° C. When the bags are filled, these are sealed and placed in a fiberboard box container.
-An additional vapor seal such as a fiber reinforced plastic sheet or cylinder may be applied over a number of boxes which can then be placed on a pallet for ease of transport through the RF heating facility.
+An additional vapor seal such as a fiber reinforced plastic sheet, plastic sheet or cylinder may be applied over a number of boxes which can then be placed in a container for ease of transport through the RF heating facility.
+The additional vapor seal confines the material up fifteen psig or more.

-Thus, by selecting this type of specific packaging, several of the requirements for the successful vapor-containment, sterilization process are realized.
+Thus, by selecting this type of specific packaging, several of the requirements for the successful vapor-containment, disinfection process are realized.
 First of all, a vapor impermeable barrier is placed around the material.
 Secondly, the heat capacity of the vapor barrier is small since the wall thickness of the plastic material is quite thin.
 Thirdly, thermal transfer outside the treatment material is inhibited by the use of the fiberboard box.
 Such fiberboard boxes are relatively good thermal insulators, owing to the air-sack-like spacing between the inner and outer portions of the fiberbox material.

-One of the embodiments of the invention additionally comprises the step of transferring heated medical waste to a heat-soaking area which maintains the elevated temperature for about 45 minutes.
-The temperature is maintained in an energy effective and cost efficient fashion in order to provide extra assurance that all pathogens are destroyed by the heat.
+Finally, the outer plastic or fiberglass reinforced vapor prevents intimate contact between the combustible fiberboard or portions of the medical waste with outside air.
+65 heat-soaking area which maintains the elevated temperature for about 45 minutes.
+The temperature is maintained in an energy effective and cost efficient fashion in order to provide extra assurance that all pathogens are destroyed by the heat. processed.